Alejogb1/job-board/blog-data/how-can-i-use-retrofit-with-coroutines-and-kotlinextensions.md

 id: "how-can-i-use-retrofit-with-coroutines-and-kotlinextensions"
 ---

 Let's explore the intricacies of integrating Retrofit, Coroutines, and Kotlin Extensions—a powerful trifecta for handling asynchronous network requests in modern Android and Kotlin projects.
 My journey with this combination has been… instructive.
-I remember a particularly challenging project involving real-time stock data updates where the legacy AsyncTask code was, shall we say, *less than ideal*.
+I remember a particularly challenging project involving real-time stock data updates where the legacy AsyncTask code was say, _less than ideal_.
 The transition to Coroutines significantly simplified the asynchronous logic and improved both performance and maintainability.

 Essentially, the core idea is to leverage Coroutines for asynchronous operations while using Retrofit to abstract away the complexities of making HTTP requests, and then utilizing Kotlin Extensions to provide convenient ways to launch these requests in a more idiomatic way.
 Without further ado, let's get to the details.